 What Europe perceives as hipsters, are if at all wrong hipsters.
 The hipster who adheres to the genuine category can’t easily be made out to belong to any modern standard group.
 The hipster has stripped off any attributes.
 Hipster dress like rare common people, who don’t get shown on tv or paid attention to by the media.
 Something we tried to explain earlier.
 Many Environmentally conscious lesbians in my neighborhood, riding their bikes wearing tight latex pants are no hipsters.
 Their bearded friends with highcut hairdos are no hipsters.
 They are yuppies who can afford to live in the inner city, but yuppies are no longer a topic they don’t exist, even though they deserve to make a comeback.
 Wrong hipsters.
 So what then is a hipster?

 Complexity science explains why efforts to reject the mainstream merely result in new conformity.
-Jonathan Touboul at Brandeis University in Massachusetts explained the hipster effect 1)The hipster effect: Why anti-conformists always end up looking the same / MIT Technology Review only yesterday.
+Jonathan Touboul at Brandeis University in Massachusetts explained the hipster effect 1 only yesterday.

 Here he explains the hipster effect: the counterintuitive phenomenon in which people who oppose mainstream culture all end up looking the same.